Fan Fiction and Fan Art Contests Return to Southern Oaks Library

 You can learn more about the worlds of fan fiction and art from your Metropolitan Library System.

 “Most people like to tell stories, and now is their chance, as long as the story is about a well recognized work of fiction, movie, TV show or video game,” said Southern Oaks Library Teen Advisor John Hilbert.
-“Our contest actually began on December 10, 2007, but we’re accepting entries through March 16, 2008, at 6:00 p.m.”
+“We’re accepting entries from January 12, 2008 through March 15 at 6:00 p.m.”

 Fan art may be in any medium and contain original characters, but must contain copyrighted characters as the main theme.
 It should be anime or video game related but other entries may qualify, and only one entry will be accepted per person.

 Similar rules apply to fan fiction, which must be under 2,000 words in length.

 For the complete set of rules, contact the Southern Oaks Library, 631-4468.

 The contests are for participants of all ages and entries can be submitted through email to: email@example.com , or by dropping them off at Southern Oaks Library c/o John Hilbert.
 Submissions can also be given to any of the sponsors.
 Prizes include $50 Visa Gift Cards, gift certificates, and much more.

 Winners will be announced at Southern Oaks on Saturday, March 21 starting at 2:00p.m.
 The announcement party is open to all ages but children younger than 13 must be accompanied by an adult.
 You must be present to win.